How about a mouth-watering, antioxidant-filled breakfast that's guaranteed to make your tastebuds smile? Here you go!

 I've been wanting to create a ricotta pancake recipe for awhile now, and what better way to sweeten them than with antioxidant-filled wild blueberries?

 Are you already a fan of wild blueberries?
-I cook with them a lot, and recently I've whipped up vanilla-iced wild blueberry mini cakes and a wild blueberry peanut butter smoothie.
+I cook with them a lot, and recently I've whipped up vanilla-iced wild blueberry mini cakes, blueberry nice cream, a wild blueberry peanut butter smoothie, a brie appetizer with blueberries, and a lavender smoothie.
 Wild blueberries offer more than twice the antioxidants of cultivated blueberries, and they get their blue-purple color from anthocyanins.
 These are antioxidants that help your health in a number of ways, including helping brain health and even helping to safeguard athletes from illness following intense exercise.

 To make these pancakes, I combined part-skim ricotta with lemon juice, wild blueberries, and a few other ingredients.
 Instead of syrup, I decided to top them off with a wild blueberry sauce.
 I whipped this up by heating wild blueberries with water and a little sugar and corn starch.
 If you're curious, this sauce would also taste amazing on top of French toast or even grilled tofu or salmon.